How Much Does a Sump Pump Cost to Install?

 A sump pump prevents basement flooding and damage to a home.
 In the end, the cost of the pump and installation is worth the benefits of installing a sump pump.

-Prevents Flooding and Water Damage
+Flooding and Water Damage Prevention

-Prevents Mold and Mildew Growth
+Mold and Mildew Prevention

 Mold and mildew grow when an area is damp.
 Mold and mildew can cause structural damage to a home and severe health issues to those with allergies, asthma, or other respiratory illnesses.
 Sump pumps remove the problem of standing water and excess moisture where mold and mildew thrive.

 Damp basements make a good home for insects and rodents—especially destructive pests like termites, who can be especially attracted to moist wood.
-A sump pump helps keep a basement dry and can help eliminate the risk of insects and pests making themselves at home and threatening your comfort, health, and safety.
+A sump pump helps keep a basement dry and can help eliminate the risk of insects and pests making themselves at home and threatening the homeowner’s comfort, health, and safety.

-Reduces Basement Humidity Levels
+Reduced Basement Humidity Levels

 Excess humidity can cause musty odors, growth of mold and mildew, and damage to the interior of the basement and appliances.
 By installing a dehumidifier and draining it to the sump pump basin, the sump pump can eliminate water in the basement that leads to excessive humidity levels.